UVA has partnered with Google to help working adults earn a degree - ExBulletin

 UVA has partnered with Google to help working adults earn a degree

-The University of Virginia College of Continuing today announces a partnership with Google to help working adults who have completed a Google career certificate earn a four-year degree.
+The University of Virginia College of Continuing has announced a partnership with Google to help working adults who have completed a Google career certificate earn a four-year degree.

-Starting today, anyone who completes one of the Google Career Certificates will receive a $ 5,000 scholarship for a part-time bachelor’s degree in online interdisciplinary research and a bachelor’s degree in professional research at the university.
-You can earn a degree through a degree program.
-Health science management.
+Starting today, anyone who completes one of the Google Career Certificates will receive a $ 5,000 scholarship to qualify for a bachelor’s degree in online interdisciplinary research and a bachelor’s degree in specialized research in health science management at the university.
+You can earn a degree through a part-time degree program. ..
 The scholarship will be available to students accepted in the fall semester of 2022.

 By 2025, the World Economic Forum estimates that 50% of all employees will need to be re-skilled, in part due to the demand for technical skills.
 As a result, Google Career Certificates help you develop ready-to-use skills in all areas of data analysis, IT support, project management, and user experience design that are expected to grow over the next decade.
 This partnership aims to help job seekers navigate the changing labor market by enabling them to acquire high-demand skills and four-year degrees.